MustafaBerkPolat/asthma-2019/readme.md

 A "hard cutoff list" was defined from features that had keywords such as "insurance" and "education" to differentiate them from smooth features for the purposes of calculating spatial lags and the imputation of missing entries.
 Features were then filtered based on their coverage of counties with data for our target features separately to ensure that a feature that provides valuable context to the statistical models for one target feature but noise to the other did not affect the second target feature and vice-versa.
 To accomplish this, two lists containing the names of the features were created to use as filters for the Lasso step.

-Moran"s I values for features with over 95% completedness were calculated to identify potential candidates for spatial lagging, identifying 234 features to generate spatial lags for.
+Moran's I values for features with over 95% completedness were calculated to identify potential candidates for spatial lagging, identifying 234 features to generate spatial lags for.
 When calculating the Moran"s I values, features in the hard cutoff list used the constrained weights while "smooth" features like air pollution used the full weights matrix.
 To ensure the logic was consistent between base and lagged features, the hard cutoff list was expanded to contain the lagged hard cutoff features.
 Of the initial 52 hard cutoff features, 49 were identified as complete and spatially clustered enough to generate lagged features from.
 The spatial lags were calculated prior to imputation to provide added context for the imputation algorithm.

 Imputation was done in three passes, where the smooth features were imputed using a random forest regressor, then the spatial lags were recalculated for these now complete features.
 In the second pass, features in the hard cutoff list were imputed on a state basis, fragmenting the dataframe into one individual dataframe for each state to ensure other states" counties did not affect the algorithm.
 Counties with less than 5 in-state neighbors were deemed to not have enough context to be imputed this way, and in the final pass these counties were imputed using the full country data for context.